NaWaCC/nawacc.github.io/index.md

 * **October 16-November 31, 2018**: Léa Marchal will visit the French Institute for Demographic Studies (INED)

-* **October 11-12, 2018**: Léa Marchal will present at the [QICSS International Conference 2018](https://www.ciqss.org/en/qicss-international-conference-2018) on *Immigration's Impact, Immigrant's outcomes: New Results Using Business and Social Data*.
+* **October 11-12, 2018**: Léa Marchal will present at the [QICSS International Conference 2018](https://www.ciqss.org/en/qicss-international-conference-2018) on *Immigration's Impact, Immigrant's outcomes: New Results Using Business and Social Data* a paper titled "Immigrants and firm export performance across destinations".

 ### Past events

+* **September 21, 2018**: Ding Xuan Ng presented a paper titled "Technological Unemployment and Occupational Mobility" at the Kiel IfW

 * **September 3-7, 2018**: Jérôme Héricourt & Clément Nedoncelle visited the Kiel IfW.
+Jérôme Héricourt presented a paper titled "International Transport costs: New Findings from modeling additive costs".

 * **July 8-14, 2018**: Gianluca Orefice visited the University of California, Davis.